Frequently Asked Questions

 This is entirely up to individual Trustees.
 While there is a full calendar of events throughout the year, all are optional.

-The Public Art Endowment currently installs long-term but temporary art.
+Initially, the Public Art Endowment installed long-term but temporary art.
 Why?

-Long-term but temporary art installations in the past have allowed The Public Art Endowment to have an impact right now even as its financial resources are being developed.
+Long-term but temporary art installations in the past have allowed The Public Art Endowment to have an impact right now even as its financial resources were being developed.

-When will the Public Art Endowment begin to install permanent works of art?
+When will the Public Art Endowment install permanent works of art?

-The Endowment will unveil its first permanent, commissioned work of art -- an aerial sculpture by Janet Echelman -- in the new Carolyn & Maurice LeBauer Park downtown this summer.
+The Endowment unveiled its first permanent, commissioned work of art -- "Where We Met" an aerial sculpture by Janet Echelman -- in the new Carolyn & Maurice LeBauer Park downtown in August 2016.
 After that, the Endowment will continue focusing its efforts on acquiring permanent artworks.

 Does the Public Art Endowment work with other arts organizations in Greensboro?